 Life is beautiful and life is precious.
 There is nothing greater than life.
 With life, there is always hope and with hope comes opportunities.
 With opportunities and determination comes success and with success comes happiness.
 However, what if life is no longer an option?
 What if death is almost certain?
 Would you rather die for nothing and go in peace or die for something?
 Would you rather die folding your arms or die trying your hands on something?
 Well, like most of you, I would rather die trying.

 Contrary to some popular beliefs, there are in fact, so many advantages in roaming.
 The first humans to move out of Africa carried no maps with them.
 It was by roaming about that first humans moved out of Africa, discovered and settled on new lands.
 There are some opportunities we can never find unless we get up and move.
-There are some things we can never accomplish in life unless we move and that is why our maker made it part of our nature to roam about.
-How far and how long we roam often depend on our needs and what exactly we are looking for.
+There are some things we can never accomplish in life unless we move and that is why our maker made it part of our nature to roam.
+We roam not just out of curiosity.
+How far and how long we roam often depend on our needs.
 Not even a wall of fire can stop a hungry man from searching.
 Some scholars often refer to them as "push and pull factors".

 Gaddafi’s Libya of yesterday was far better than the NATO Libya of today.
 People saw greener pastures in Libya and were not willing to risk their lives crossing the Atlantic Ocean.
 Although harsh in some cases, one could work and make a living in Libya.
 Libya was far better than most other African countries.
 Those willing to work hard were able to work hard and prosper.
 There were opportunities in Libya and those opportunities stopped people from risking their lives trying to reach Europe.
 That was when Gaddafi was in charge.
 Libya today is nothing good to write home about.
 Libya today is nothing but a war zone.
 Those great opportunities people saw in Libya are gone.
 Libya is now ruled by terrorist organizations and those terrorist organizations are often sponsored by the western world both directly and indirectly.

-To conclude, yes illegal immigration is bad.
-However, the fact that illegal immigration is bad does not mean irregular migrants are evil.
+To conclude, yes illegal migration is bad.
+However, the fact that illegal migration is bad does not mean irregular migrants are evil.
 We should know that migrants are victims and not the causes.
 If the western world wants to stop illegal migration then maybe the best place to start from is the root of the problem.
 Maybe western countries should stop interfering in matters that do not concern them.
 Maybe western countries should stop destabilizing third world countries for financial gains.